5 songs for managing tapes

-We’re not talking about that insane mixtape that you got from a friend in 1994; instead we’re focusing on the seemingly timeless method that companies are relying on to store archive data in the cheapest way possible.
+We’re not talking about that insane mixtape that you got from a friend in 1994; instead, we’re focusing on the seemingly timeless method that companies are relying on to store archive data in the cheapest way possible.

-Don’t worry if you don’t know your LTO from your DDT – we’re going to take a step back and explore the topic from slightly different angle.
+Don’t worry if you don’t know your LTO from your DDT – we’re going to take a step back and explore the topic from a slightly different angle.

 If you’ve read our previous posts, you know exactly what to do.
 New to the series?
 The rules are very simple: